Ice Climber: Gameplay

-The arcade game VS. Ice Climber has a few more gameplay differences.
+The arcade edition, VS. Ice Climber, has a few more gameplay differences.
 The player must pick from an initial set of 24 mountains to conquer.
-After eight are cleared, a Super Bonus stage occurs in which the player must reach a high platform.
-Afterwards, the player must choose from the second set of 24 mountains, in which the Condor is replaced by a giant butterfly.
+After eight are cleared, a Super Bonus Stage occurs in which the player must reach a high platform.
+Afterwards, the player must choose from the second set of 24 mountains (which feature different coloration schemes), in which the Condor is replaced by a giant butterfly.
 After the next eight stages are cleared and the Super Bonus is over, the player resumes the cycle from the original mountain set.
-The game keeps track of whether the mountain was claimed by an Ice Climber or if it remains Topi territory—once all the stages are completed, the counter resets.
+The game keeps track of whether the mountain was claimed by an Ice Climber or if it remains Topi-territory—once all the stages are completed, the counter resets.
 Approximately 30 of the 48 level designs are borrowed from the NES game.
-Stage setups are generally trickier in VS. Ice Climber, with some new mechanics such as cloud platforms that move diagonal or strong gusts of wind.
+Stage setups are generally trickier in VS. Ice Climber, with some new mechanics such as cloud platforms that move diagonally or strong gusts of wind.
 A purple bee with a spear flying in a horizontal pattern is included as a somewhat rare fourth enemy.

 After the bonus stage, the players' scores are tallied.
-Points are rewarded for every brick of ice destroyed, every Topi-pushed icicle smashed, every Nitpicker killed and every vegetable collected.
+Points are rewarded for every brick of ice destroyed, every Topi-pushed icicle smashed, every Nitpicker knocked out and every vegetable collected.
 Finally, a bonus score is rewarded if a player manages to climb to the top of the bonus stage and jump up and grab the Condor.
 The game keeps track of the high score, although there is no way to save it on the NES version.

 The game can be played in one- or two-player mode.
 The latter places Popo and Nana against each other in a race to the summit.
 Players may prefer to play cooperatively on the way up, but during the bonus round, they must compete for the top.